Gretel - Job Search Burnout? Get Unstuck and Re-Inspired

 Hiring people is hard and complicated and few companies do it well.

-Many hiring managers are inexperienced and have a gazillion other things they’re accountable for.
-Others are ridiculously particular or unrealistic about requirements.
 And the sheer volume of responses to openings nowadays (imagine getting 2,000 applications for one job?!) clogs the pipes of the system.

-So again, cut people and the process some slack.
-You have no control over their processes and what's going on in their world.
-And while there certainly are some ways to work around some barriers, it all works better if you can let go of your frustrations, which will actually make you become a stronger candidate because you aren't stewing in resentment.
+And while certainly there are ways to work around some barriers, it all works better if you can let go of your frustrations, which will actually make you become a stronger candidate because you aren't stewing in resentment.

 Identify where you’re getting stuck and work on that.